-At argument on February 2, notwithstanding that the non-debtor Defendants' motions did not discuss the standing doctrine that is the basis of this ruling as to Debtor Defendants' Motion, counsel for Debtors contended that a grant of Debtors' Motion based on Debtors' standing-based arguments would logically support dismissal of the Complaint in its entirety (Tr.
+At argument on February 2, counsel for Debtors contended that a grant of the Debtor Defendants' Motion based on Debtors' standing-based arguments would logically support dismissal of the Complaint in its entirety (Tr.
 119:25-120:2; 120:13-14; 228:23-25), and counsel for Plaintiffs at least appeared to agree (Tr.
 233:11-234:2).
-The parties are directed to file letters not to exceed three pages on or before February 15, 2023, concerning whether the standing grounds on which this Decision is based apply to the remaining causes of action as against the non-debtor Defendants.
-One or more joint letters will be acceptable.
+The parties are directed to file letters not to exceed three pages on or before February 15, 2023, concerning whether the standing grounds on which this Decision is based apply to the remaining causes of action as against the non-debtor